PhotoPay/photopay-ios/README.md

 ### <a name="bruneiBlinkId"></a> Brunei

-The [`MBBruneiIdFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiIdFrontRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.
+The [`MBBruneiIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiIdFrontRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.

-The [`MBBruneiIdBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneiIdBackRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.
+The [`MBBruneiIdBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiIdBackRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.

+The [`MBBruneiResidencePermitFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.

+The [`MBBruneiResidencePermitBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.

-The [`MBBruneResidencePermitFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.
+The [`MBBruneiTemporaryResidencePermitFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiTemporaryResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.

-The [`MBBruneResidencePermitBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBBruneResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.
+The [`MBBruneiTemporaryResidencePermitBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiTemporaryResidencePermitBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Residence Permit.

+The [`MBBruneiMilitaryIdBackRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiMilitaryIdBackRecognizer.html) is recognizer specialised for scanning back side of Brunei Military ID.

+The [`MBBruneiMilitaryIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiMilitaryIdFrontRecognizer.html) is recognizer specialised for scanning front side of Brunei Military ID.

 ### <a name="colombiaBlinkId"></a> Colombia